Government House, St. John's

-Government House, St. John's, Antigua and Barbuda, is the official residence and office of the governor-general of Antigua and Barbuda.
-It was built in the 17th-century colonial style with Georgian architecture and extensive gardens.
-The residence is not open to the public.
+Government House is the official residence and office of the governor-general of Antigua and Barbuda in St. John's.
+Formerly known as the Federal Government House, it was built in the 17th-century colonial style with Georgian architecture and extensive gardens.
+The residence was not open to the public until 2026.

 History

 An early Government House was burnt to the ground in 1710, when the unpopular governor of the Leeward Islands, Colonel Daniel Parke, was killed.
 Later governors resided in rented homes, although Thomas Pitt (governor 1728–1729) proposed a new permanent residence.

 The current Government House was built in the early 1800s.
 The stately home fell into disrepair, but a private society (along the government) raised funds to have the building restored.
+The restorations were completed in April 2026, except for the gardens which are scheduled to be completed in November 2026.